Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Code Availability

-Software used for analysis are either presented in the supplemental information or can be provided upon reasonable request from the authors.
+Software used for analysis are either presented in the supplementary information or can be provided upon request.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors thank Nino Hatter and Sebastian Baum from CreaTec Fischer \& Co.
-GmbH for helpful discussions.
-This work was supported as part of the Center for Novel Pathways to Quantum Coherence in Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences.
+The authors thank Alexander Stibor and John Turner, from the Molecular Foundry and the National Center of Electron Microscopy, and also Nino Hatter and Sebastian Baum, from CreaTec Fischer \& Co.
+GmbH, for helpful discussions and experimental support.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
+Additional support is acknowledged from the Center for Novel Pathways to Quantum Coherence in Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences.
 Work was performed at the Molecular Foundry and at the Advanced Light Source, which was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under contract no. DE-AC02-05CH11231.
+J.C.T., A.R., and A.W.-B acknowledge support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences in Quantum Information Science under Award Number DE-SC0022289.
 S.K and J.A.R. acknowledge support from the National Science Foundation Division of Materials Research (NSF-DMR) under awards 2002651 and 2011839.
 J.T.K and F.A. acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG) through the TUM International Graduate School of Science and Engineering (IGSSE), GSC 81.